andrew/ultimate-awesome/README.md

 - [awesome-trilium](https://github.com/Nriver/awesome-trilium) - A collection of interesting Trilium Notes extensions.
 Including themes, widgets, scripts, API extensions, etc. Trilium插件合集.
 - [awesome-semiconductor-startups](https://github.com/aolofsson/awesome-semiconductor-startups) - List of awesome semiconductor startups.
 - [awesome-iouring](https://github.com/espoal/awesome-iouring) - Delightful io_uring packages and resources.
+- [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
+Could be used in the vulnerability research, penetration testing and bluetooth hacking.
+We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
+- [awesome-gui-agent](https://github.com/showlab/awesome-gui-agent) - 💻 A curated list of papers and resources for multi-modal Graphical User Interface (GUI) agents.
 - [Awesome-Muslims](https://github.com/choubari/Awesome-Muslims) - A currated list of Awesome Muslim Resources to encourage and help developers produce more islamic apps.
 - [awesome-privacy](https://github.com/paulaime/awesome-privacy) - A curated list of tools and services that respect your privacy.
 - [Awesome-Multi-Task-Learning](https://github.com/SimonVandenhende/Awesome-Multi-Task-Learning) - A list of multi-task learning papers and projects. .